Start of School Means Limits on Work Hours For Teens

 Minors are allowed to work limited hours compared to adults in Washington.
 In general, the hours they can work vary depending on age, the type of work, and whether school is in session.

 The work week for minors is Sunday through Saturday and the school week is Monday through Friday.
 Any week with any amount of school time is considered a school week.
-Minors cannot work during school hours.
+Generally, minors cannot work during school hours their neighborhood public school is in session.

 Employers may apply for variances from these limitations.